 Old Rain stalked my smaller steps; some said he was a freakish child abandoned by a troupe of carnies, others said he was a baby Bigfoot come south.
 When he wasn’t brooding in a boarded-up house in Pittsboro, he haunted the woods and hollows feeding the creeks and streams that feed the Skuna River.
 I don’t know why we called him Old Rain, but what else is the Skuna or any other river for that matter except rain that’s found its way from hills to the bottoms, rain over-wintered in pools of owl-haunted sloughs and steeped in the character of the land itself, that has in the ways of God Almighty distilled and aged, as strong as bourbon, an engine of the earth itself.

 Most monsters are lost under the baggage of adulthood, and I tucked away my fears of Old Rain when I found that there are more frightening things than scattered noises on lonely pathways.
 Now I believe he was a vestige of the deep virgin forests of north Mississippi, a faunus of the little river bottoms and low wooded hills that my distant Choctaw ancestors knew and loved.
 They would call him a bopoli, one of the little people who threw sticks, cones and stones to make noise around us in the woods.

-Old Rain in memory as well as mind has become my partner in places I cherish: bright spring hills, close summer woods and frost under winter stars.
+Old Rain in memory and mind has become my partner in places I cherish: bright spring hills, close summer woods and frosty winter fields.
 Embrace your fears and come to love them.